 - IP address

 Some information is only visible by hovering over the row or by changing the display settings.
 Some information may not be available on older logs.

-Log entries can be deleted by clicking the delete link, by using the checkboxes and the Bulk Action dropdown, or by clicking the Delete All button at the bottom of the page.
+Log entries can be deleted by clicking the delete link, by using the checkboxes and the Bulk Action dropdown.

 Geo IP information